The Bolton Library

-The University of Limerick has signed an agreement to assume care of the Bolton Library, a collection of 12,000 early printed books, manuscripts and incunabulae of exceptional academic and bibliographic importance.
+The Bolton Library is an exceptional collection of early printed books, manuscripts and incunabula of rare academic and bibliographic importance.

 "...a collection of 12,000 early printed books, manuscripts and incunabula...one of the most important private libraries in Britain or Ireland."

 It was collected by two bishops - Archbishop William King and Archbishop Theophilus Bolton in the early eighteenth century.
 It reflects the interests, knowledge and concerns at that time as they sought to build a library to encompass, as much as possible, humanity’s knowledge of the world.
 The history of science, technology and medicine is strongly represented in the collection as is Irish history in the 1640-1660 period.
 It includes 200 volumes of 17th century pamphlets from Dublin, Belfast and Cork.

 The Bolton Library had been housed in poor conditions and had deteriorated due to the wholly unsuitable environment in which it was stored.
 This was despite the best efforts and hard work of many individuals and supporters of the collection over recent decades.
 Unfortunately, many of its oldest and most valuable elements were at real risk of being destroyed.
 If they were to survive for future generations they urgently needed a humidity and temperature controlled environment, preservation and secure monitoring and management.

 In transferring the Bolton Library to UL the Representative Church Body of the Church of Ireland (RCBI) ensured it would be housed in optimal environmental conditions that would halt further deterioration.